CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter X - Lunar Eclipses.md

 ```math
 (x, y, z) = (0.01064727, -0.01405466, 0.99984454)
 ```
-Where the units are radians because arc length $=$ angle if the angle is expressed in radians.
+The units are radians because arc length $=$ angle if the angle is expressed in radians.
 (The radius is omitted because we assume the celestial sphere to have radius $1$.)

 Since we need the derivatives $x'$ and $y'$ as well, we do the same calculations for the times $02:45$ and $03:15$ and obtain:
 ```math